 Building up a portfolio, where no one will give me the direct chance to do so, is going to continue to be the hardest challenge.
 Although you should never shrink your ambition for anyone, but starting small and working my way up will have to be the way forward until someone will put their faith in my writing.

 Local newspapers, niche online magazines, these are all great physical places to start.
 As for the overcoming the mental struggles of freelance journalism?
-I need to keep reminding myself that people DO want to read my writing, but in a competitive industry, I shouldn’t take it to heart.
-Even with my small portfolio, it’s a reminder that I AM good enough to be a journalist, but it’s about having the courage and confidence to keep progressing with it!
+I need to keep reminding myself that people DO want to read my writing.
+Just in a competitive industry, I shouldn’t take it to heart.
+Even with my small portfolio, it’s a reminder that I AM good enough to be a journalist.
+It’s about having the courage and confidence to keep progressing with it!

 Fellow freelance journalists, what do you think?
 How has your experience of the industry been so far?